R.E

 RE Key Knowledge Organisers are below.
 These help you to know what is being taught and when, for your child.
 Hopefully, they also give you a flavour of the type of vocabulary and the type of learning that will take place in each year for your child.The current Key Knowledge Organisers can be found on Class Pages.

-Autumn Term Key Knowledge Organisers
+Spring Term Key Knowledge Organisers

 A flavour of our children's views are below, so that you can see that we listen to children and they empower us to help them become effective leaders.
 You can also hear that our methods are effective.